noahburrell0/k8s/README.md

 - On sync status unknown
 - On sync status outofsync

 In addition to the alerts fired by Argo CD, the standard set of rules/alerts Prometheus ships with are also enabled.

-I have not configured any additional Prometheus rules to cover Argo CD specifically.
+I have also setup a couple of basic Prometheus rules (sourced from [here](https://github.com/argoproj/argo-helm/blob/main/charts/argo-cd/values.yaml#L819)) to demonstrate Prometheus handeling the alerting.
+These rules can be found in this file [configs/akuity/prometheus/configs/argocd-prometheus-rules.yaml](configs/akuity/prometheus/configs/argocd-prometheus-rules.yaml)

 ### Alert delivery